 Swedish developed and approved an Implementation Strategy to address significant health needs identified in the 2016 Community Health Needs Assessment.
-The priorities were: access to care, behavioral health/mental health, maternal child health, preventable causes of death, and violence and injury prevention through a commitment of community benefit programs and resources.
+The Swedish Issaquah priorities were: access to care, behavioral health/mental health, and the aging population through a commitment of community benefit programs and resources.